BYD Auto: TianShen

-BYD's latest proprietary driver assistance/self-driving system is named God's Eye (天神之眼, alternatively "Divine Eye"), which enables driver-supervised automation in tasks such as overtaking and parking.
-Categorised as "Level 2+" automation (except the Level 3 God's Eye A), BYD claimed the God's Eye system can accomplish "over 1,000 kilometers of autonomous driving without intervention and has a 99% success rate for automated valet parking".
-God's Eye is planned for incorporation on almost all models of BYD vehicles.
+BYD's latest proprietary driver assistance/self-driving system is named TianShen (天神之眼 (God's Eye), alternatively 'Divine Eye'), which enables driver-supervised automation in tasks such as overtaking and parking.
+Categorised as "Level 2+" automation (except the Level 3 TianShen A), BYD claimed the TianShen system can accomplish "over 1,000 kilometers of autonomous driving without intervention and has a 99% success rate for automated valet parking".
+TianShen is planned for incorporation on almost all models of BYD vehicles.

-The first model to feature the God's Eye system is the Denza N7, which was introduced in July 2023.
-During its introduction, the Denza N7 can be optioned with two different God's Eye system.
+The first model to feature the TianShen system is the Denza N7, which was introduced in July 2023.
+During its introduction, the Denza N7 can be optioned with two different TianShen system.
 The advanced version uses Nvidia Orin X 254 trillion operations per second (TOPS) processor and a more advanced radar, or a Qualcomm chip in the standard option.

-The God's Eye A and B versions are provided by Chinese autonomous driving solution company Momenta, while the C version is developed in-house by BYD.
+The TianShen A and B versions are provided by Chinese autonomous driving solution company Momenta, while the C version is developed in-house by BYD.

 In February 2025, BYD announced that the system became fitted as standard to 21 of BYD's 30 cars split across four brands, including its cheapest and smallest vehicle, the BYD Seagull.
-As of 2025, the "God's Eye" system is available in three tiers, each designed for different vehicle models and price ranges, which are:
+As of 2025, the "TianShen" system is available in three tiers, each designed for different vehicle models and price ranges, which are: